Kyle Miller

 Kyle’s approach

-When not practicing or seeing clients, I enjoy hiking, exercising, fly fishing, reading, and spending time outdoors, as ways of restoring balance, engaging in reflection, and healing.
+When not practicing or seeing clients, I enjoy hiking, exercising, fly fishing, reading, spending time outdoors, and engaging as a practitioner in a school of Tibetan Buddhism and Meditation, all as ways of restoring balance, engaging in reflection, and returning to what it means to be a human in this life, on this precious Earth.

 Areas of interest